TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - For a chosen column mid:
   * Find the row where the column value is maximum.
   * Check if that cell is a peak.
-  * If right neighbor is bigger â†’ move right (peak must be on right).
+  * If right neighbor is bigger → move right (peak must be on right).
-  * Else â†’ move left.
+  * Else → move left.
 - This works because the matrix adjacency and monotonic constraints create a directional slope.

 **Steps:**
 - Set:
   * low = 0
   * high = m - 1
-- While low â‰¤ high:
+- While low ≤ high:
   * mid = (low + high) / 2
   * Find maxRow = row with maximum value in column mid
   * Let val = mat[maxRow][mid]
 - Compare neighbors:
-  * if left > val â†’ peak is on left half â†’ high = mid - 1
+  * if left > val → peak is on left half → high = mid - 1
-  * else if right > val â†’ peak is on right half â†’ low = mid + 1
+  * else if right > val → peak is on right half → low = mid + 1
-  * else â†’ this cell is a peak, return [maxRow, mid]
+  * else → this cell is a peak, return [maxRow, mid]
 - This guarantees peak because:
   * If neighbor is larger, moving in that direction must lead to a peak.